treweathers/Java_Developer/Course_2/Course_2.1.md

 If the second loop completes without finding any common members, we conclude that the sets are disjoint:

     return true; // No overlap found; the groups are exclusive.
-Thanks to `HashSet`, we have made our operation far more efficient, avoiding the performance cost of an O(n×m) complexity approach.
+Thanks to `HashSet`, we have made our operation far more efficient, avoiding the performance cost of an O(n*m) complexity approach.

 ### 4. Problem 2: Remove Duplicates from an Array
 Consider a scenario where you have a list of email addresses but must ensure each customer receives only one newsletter — duplicates must go.
 This scenario is akin to managing invitations to an exclusive gala where each person should receive only one invite, meaning the invitation list must be free of repeats.